mezgoodle/mezgoodle-bot/README.md

-# Project title
+# mezgoodle-bot

 [![Build Status](https://img.shields.io/badge/language-python-brightgreen?style=flat-square)](https://www.python.org/)

-A little info about your project and/ or overview that explains **what** the project is about.

-> Hello everyone!
-This is the repository of my package on Python "sync-folders".
+Hello everyone!
+This is the repository of my GitHub bot on Python.

 ## Table of contents